Pratham-gupta610/LostAndFind/docs/prd.md

   - Only chat participants can delete their own chat view
   - Never allow one user to delete chats or items for another user
   - Only message senders can edit or delete their own messages
-- **File Upload Security**: Validate file types, sizes, and content to prevent malicious uploads
+- **File Upload Security**: Validate image file types, sizes, and content to prevent malicious uploads
-- **Secure File Storage**: Store uploaded files in secure cloud storage with access control
+- **Secure File Storage**: Store uploaded images in secure cloud storage with access control
-- **URL Security**: Generate time-limited, secure URLs for file downloads
+- **URL Security**: Generate time-limited, secure URLs for image downloads
 - **Clipboard Security**: Validate pasted content to prevent script injection or malicious code
-- **Validation**: Validate user permissions before allowing any conclusion, deletion, message action, or file upload
+- **Validation**: Validate user permissions before allowing any conclusion, deletion, message action, or image upload
-- **Audit Trail**: Log all conclusions, deletions, message edits, status changes, state transitions, file uploads, and chat deletions for security and dispute resolution
+- **Audit Trail**: Log all conclusions, deletions, message edits, status changes, state transitions, image uploads, and chat deletions for security and dispute resolution
 - **Rollback Prevention**: Once conclusion is made, it cannot be undone (permanent action)
 - **Real-Time Security**: Ensure real-time updates respect Row Level Security policies
 - **Status Integrity**: Ensure message status transitions are one-way and cannot be reversed